bbauska/W3Cx-3of5/README.md

 This input field is useful for entering numerical values (integer or float), but not for entering zip codes.
 On desktop implementations and on some mobile implementations, it provides a user interface with small vertical arrows for incrementing/decrementing the current value, while on mobiles it will display a numeric keyboard.

-For zip codes, a <input type="text" pattern="......"> is preferable.
+For zip codes, a &lt;input type="text" pattern="......"&gt; is preferable.
 See examples given in the pattern attribute section of this course.

 Example: **<input type="number" value="25" min="0" step="5" max="500"/>**